md4abrar/bookstore-app/README.md

-# This web application demonstrates the use of Jenkins CICD pipeline to deploy webapps to EKS cluster.
+# Demonstrates the use of Jenkins CI-CD pipeline to deploy webapps to EKS cluster.

 # Pre requisites:
 1. Jenkins setup
 2. Jenkins user should have access to docker. [ May be by adding jenkins user to the docker group ]
-3. aws cli and kubectl installed on jenkins node
+3. aws cli and kubectl installed and setup on jenkins node

 # Tools Used